ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-hybrid.md

 8. Review the configuration summary for the hybrid service virtual appliances.

 ## Viewing tunnel status
+{: #hcx-archi-install-cfg-hybrid-view-tunnel}

 View the Cloud Gateway tunnel status.

-### Prerequisites for viewing tunnel status

-The network extension service must be up if before you can stretch a network.
+The network extension service must be up before you can stretch a network.

 ### Procedure to view tunnel status
+{: #hcx-archi-install-cfg-hybrid-proc-view-tunnel}

 1. To check the tunnel status from the Web client, select **Hybrid Cloud Services** in the inventory, and click the **Hybrid Services** tab.
 2. To confirm a successful Hybrid Cloud Gateway tunnel, view the CGW (the acronym for the Hybrid Cloud Gateway) status as **Active**, and on the far right, the tunnel is color-coded green.